CloudNativeStudyGroup/Linux-Foundation-Coupons/README.md

 ---
 ### [Up to 40% OFF] Strive to Thrive in 2025 Sitewide Promotion [ Expires on 28th of Jan ]

-Follow these steps to get 30% off **ANY** Linux Foundation certification, certification bundle or training.
+Follow these steps to get up to 40% off **ANY** Linux Foundation certification, certification bundle or training.

 #### Steps to redeem:
 - [x] Visit [https://lf.kubeflex.io](https://lf.kubeflex.io)